AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 Interaction diagram for BH3CO

-2. AOMix-CDA can be used for spin-restricted, spin-unrestricted and "mixed" (spin-restricted and spin-unrestricted) calculations.
+2. AOMix-FO can be used for spin-restricted, spin-unrestricted, and "mixed" (spin-restricted and spin-unrestricted) calculations.

 2. AOMix-MO-FO-a.txt